I beg to move,

 The importance of dependable social security has never been clearer.
 The UC system and Department for Work and Pensions staff have passed an extraordinary test, and they have our congratulations and our thanks.
 The changes outlined in our report are needed now to minimise damage from the crisis, and to look forward and build back better in the months ahead.

 I pay tribute to the right hon.
-Member for East Ham (Stephen Timms) for securing this debate.
+Member for East Ham (Stephen Timms) for securing the debate.
 There has been so much criticism of the Government in this place this year, much of it very unfair and political, and much of it fair and necessary in holding the Government to account for things that are going wrong.
 What we do not hear often from the Opposition, however, is recognition of what has gone right, which is why I note the generous spirit in which the right hon.
 Gentleman spoke about universal credit, acknowledging it as a “national asset”.
 That is good description of what has been achieved.

 I honour Ministers at the DWP for the tremendous success story of 2020.
 There have been 3.2 million new UC claimants, a near doubling of the total case load, as I understand it, and yet despite all the protests about UC in recent years, I do not think that there been a squeak of protest in this place about the process of onboarding those claims.
-In my constituency, we have had nearly 3,000 new UC claims and, having just checked, I have had eight items of casework on UC this year, which represents a fairly small proportion of my total case load.
+In my constituency, we have had nearly 3,000 new UC claims and, having just checked, I find I have had eight items of casework on UC this year, which represents a fairly small proportion of my total case load.
 I honour what has been done, and give my thanks to Jobcentre Plus staff and all the staff at the DWP.
 There are many heroes working behind the scenes in our country this year, and Jobcentre Plus staff are leaders among them.

-I also wish to pay tribute to the coalition Government and principally my right hon.
+I also wish to pay tribute to the coalition Government, and principally to my right hon.
 Friend the Member for Chingford and Woodford Green (Sir Iain Duncan Smith) for his role in designing and implementing UC.
 I can only imagine what would have been the case had we stuck with the old system and the myriad benefits, mostly with paper-based administration; it would have been a complete disaster.
 But we had a digital system, so when millions of people suddenly needed unemployment benefits, the computer said yes.

 On that topic, the right hon.
 Member for East Ham raises the suggestion from his Select Committee in its report earlier this year that people should be able to go back to legacy benefits after being on universal credit.
 It is certainly true that, despite the significant increases in universal credit, some people appear to be worse off on it, but as we have seen, and as I have just described, UC is a far more agile system and the intention—I think of the whole House—is to replace legacy benefits.
 I agree with the Government’s position that it would not be right to let people go back.
 The right hon Gentleman mentions mis-selling: surely that is an exaggeration, but I do wonder whether more can be done to explain to people what joining UC means and to make sure that they are able to check properly whether it is the right move for them.